hungao/kendo-docs/api/javascript/ui/scheduler.md

 ##### options.resources `Array`

 The resource values (groups) in which the events or slots should be selected.
+If no resources are defined the first event or slot that match the condition will be selected.
+This option is not supported in "agenda" view.

 ##### options.start `Date`

 The start time from which the selection of the slots begins.
+If 'events' argument is provided the slot selection is ignored.

 ##### options.end `Date`

 The end time in which the selection of the slots ends.
+If 'events' argument is provided the slot selection is ignored.

 ##### options.isAllDay `Boolean`